a-synchronous/rubico.land/TOUR.md

 ```

 # Object Composition
-**Declaratively transform objects** - there will be times when you'll want to control the shape of objects in a pipeline.
-You may want to extend an object in your pipeline with new properties, or create a step whereby you construct a new object from an existing one.
+**Declaratively transform objects** - there may be times when you'll want to extend an object in a pipeline with new properties, or construct a new object from an existing one.
 For times like these, use the property accessor function `get` in conjunction with object composers `fork` or `assign`.

 ```javascript [playground]
 const identity = value => value